AppXpress/PlatformModuleManager/README.md

 any text not in a comment will cause the scanner to end looking at a particular script.

-## Running PM_extractor
+## Running pmextractor

-PM_Extractor is a bash that automates the process of exporting a custom module and merging with your local working directory.
-PM_extractor backs up the current working directory before the merge and supplies two options, overWrite Fef and overWrite scripts.
-Currently, the bash script will prompt you for a **y** or **n** to both options.
-PM_extractor must be run in a place where it can access your local directory and exported platform module.
+pmextractor is a bash that automates the process of exporting a custom module and merging with your local working directory. pmextractor backs up the current working directory before the merge and supplies two options, overWrite Fef and overWrite scripts.
+Currently, the bash script will prompt you for a **y** or **n** to both options. pmextractor must be run in a place where it can access your local directory and exported platform module.

-PM_extractor similarly has a property file that stores the working directory, the name of the exported platform module, the platform module folder, and the customers name.
-PM_extractor is following the same structure as the one found in stash pso/platform.
+pmextractor similarly has a property file that stores the working directory, the name of the exported platform module, the platform module folder, and the customers name. pmextractor is following the same structure as the one found in stash pso/platform.
-Enter `bash PM_extractor -help` to view various options in setting or clearing the property file.
+Enter `bash pmextractor -h` to view various options in setting or clearing the property file.

 ### Options

-The following options can be set to run with PM_Extractor
+The following options can be set to run with pmextractor

 ```
 -h		displays options on how to set the property file